yelircaasi/nix-eli5/src/desiderata_for_a_package_manager.md

 imperatively install dependencies.
 Declarativeness is nice - we say what and the package manager figures out how.

+To be fair, there are install scripts.
+A script is clearly imperative - it is, after, just a sequence of instructions - by definition.
+At the same time, it is a more declarative approach to imperativeness, since it records the steps all in one place, in a reproducible manner.
+This, I believe, is why scripts are so popular.
+It's also why Ansible is such a powerful and popular approach to configuration management.
+But that doesn't that the scripting approach can't be improved upon.

 ## Fine-Grained Control

 While we're dreaming, we might also add a few more items to the wish list.
 It